AlexisPPLIN/keeper-ssh-agent-daemon/README.md

 For now this script only support `email-send` 2FA.
 On first login you should recieve an email, click `Approve Device and Location`.

-One workaround, is to login manually using `keeper login` and then run the `keeper-ssh` script.
+One workaround, is to login manually using `Unattended login (see above)` and then run the `keeper-ssh` script.

 ## Use specific key for ssh host